maarten-pennings/howto/README.md

 I was given an 128x64 LCD module from POWERTIP ("PG12864WRF").
 It uses an NT7108 as controller.
 Took quite some time to get it [running](NT7108-12864LCD/NT7108-12864LCD.md).

+## PWM on ESP32
+Project [esp32pwm](esp32pwm/readme.md) shows how to use PWM on an ESP32, with an exponential curve and a transistor to drive a high power LED.

 (end)